Coyote Hills Landscape

 Overview

-• share family and tribal history, music, song, dance, and stories
+• Share family and tribal history, music, song, dance, games, and stories

-• demonstrate basket, jewelry, soaproot brush, and dogbane string making.
+• Demonstrate basketry, jewelry, soaproot brush and dogbane string making.

-• taste native plant teas, manzanita cider, and acorn soup cooked with heated stones in a basket.
+• Share traditional foods like native plant teas, manzanita cider, and acorn soup cooked with heated stones in a basket.

 In this recording of a live virtual presentation, Ohlone Peoples from several tribes shared about their culture, history, traditions, and discussed current involvements.